 During these strange times, it is likely that there has been, and will continue to be, extended periods where your child will need to take a break from attending school and continue their learning successfully from home.
 We know that this can cause a lot of stress and anxiety for parents but, don't worry, we are here to help!
 From the start of school closures in March 2020, we have been working hard to increase our support for parents and students at home.

 Our EdPlace student account has been specifically designed to track and respond to the individual needs of your child.
 So if your child starts to complete more work, the number of activities recommended to them on EdPlace will automatically increase accordingly, without any input or pressure on you.
-These recommendations will be tailored to what your child should be covering at school but also their own areas of strength and weakness so that you can rest assured that they will be progressing their skills and understanding at home.
+These recommendations will be tailored to what your child should be covering at school, but also their own personal areas of strength and weakness, so that you can rest assured they are progressing their skills and understanding at home.
 If you would like to learn more about how our recommendations system works, please click here.

 Visibility on your child's progress and needs